stdimitr/CAP_Sleep_Disorders/README.md

 CAP SLEEP DATABASE
 https://physionet.org/content/capslpdb/1.0.0/#ref03

-We will releade the original features and the ones weighted with Cohen's d effect size upon acceptance of our manuscript.
+We will release the original features and the ones weighted with Cohen's d effect size upon acceptance of our manuscript.